Coronavirus: India fast-tracks COVID vaccines with emergency approval in EU, UK, US, Japan | DW | 13.04.2021

 India has so far administered more than 106 million doses of COVID-19 shots, but many states are now running short of supplies as infections spike.

 India is the world's biggest maker of vaccines.
-Its domestic needs have delayed the delivery of shots to the United Nations-backed COVAX initiative that is aimed at distributing vaccines equitably.
+Its domestic needs have delayed the delivery of shots to the United Nations-backed COVAX initiative, which aims to distributing vaccines more equitably.

 mvb (AP, Reuters)